MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ---
 title: Data for SaaS Workloads on Azure
-description: Learn about the data platform considerations for SaaS workloads.
+description: Learn about the data platform considerations for data integrity and performance for SaaS workloads on Azure.
 author: johndowns
 ms.author: jodowns
 ms.date: 09/16/2024